iamvivien/iamvivien.github.io/README.md

 When the player selects the "Rules & Regulations" button, general rules of the application will be displayed.
 Also, the players are encouraged to provide feedback on their experiences in playing the application for further improvement.

-The player can select the "Tutorial" button to view the tutorial video for an overview on how the appl ication works.
+The player can select the "Tutorial" button to view a video demonstration on how to play the game.

 The application comes with 3 different stages that allows the player to select via a drop-down list.